bradonomics/genesis-boilerplate/README.md

 # Genesis Boilerplate
 Genesis boilerplate is a starter kit for Genesis child themes.
+It uses the most common CSS and PHP functions I find myself using when creating new themes.

+The repo is setup with a /dev directory and a gulpfile if you want to use [Gulp](http://gulpjs.com/).
+If not, you'll need to manually move all the CSS from the .scss files to a styles.css file in the root directory.
+(A blog post is coming on my process for building child themes which should help explain this process.)

-Skeleton was the original CSS framework, although many changes have been made in the meanwhile.
+I've used Skeleton CSS as a base, although many changes have been made to the original.
 Check out <http://getskeleton.com> for documentation and details about the Skeleton CSS framework.

-Check out <http://studiopress.com> for documentation and details about the Genesis Framework.
+For the Genesis Framework, check out <http://studiopress.com> for documentation and details.

 ## Getting Started